Deliver “Delight and Passion” to people

 Speakers:

-Takekoma Shrine, one of the three great Inari shrines in Japan, Chief Priest: Murata
+Takekoma Shrine, one of Japan's three major Inari shrines, Chief Priest: Murata

 For inquiries regarding the preview, please contact: Religious Corporation Takekoma Shrine, Shintaro Muraoka and Kiho Hirazawa (0223-22-2101)